cberri/Quanty-cFOS/README.md

   <img width="924" height="412" src="static/cover.jpg">
 </p

-The *Quanty-cFOS.ijm* is a flexible and reproducible ImageJ/Fiji tool to count cFOS labelled cells or more generally to count any cell maker in 2D fluorescent images or on Maximum Intensity Projections (MIP).
+The *Quanty-cFOS.ijm* is a flexible and reproducible ImageJ/Fiji tool to count cFOS labelled cells or more generally to count any cell marker in 2D fluorescent images or on Maximum Intensity Projections (MIP).
 For flexibility reasons this tool is implemented as a macro-set (IJ1) for Image/Fiji (version 1.53c and above)

 The Quanty-cFOS tool uses two different cell detection methods: